microsoft/vscode/src/vs/workbench/parts/walkThrough/electron-browser/editor/editorWalkThrough.md

 <!-- End -->
 ```

->**Tip:** The [Emmet cheat sheet](http://http://docs.emmet.io/cheat-sheet/) is a great source of Emmet syntax suggestions.
+>**Tip:** The [Emmet cheat sheet](http://docs.emmet.io/cheat-sheet/) is a great source of Emmet syntax suggestions.
 Emmet can also be enabled for additional languages via the `emmet.syntaxProfiles` [setting].

-# Issues
-Link for refactoring broken
-Sizing with references information
+## Thanks!
+Well if you have got this far then you will have touched on some of the editing features in Visual Studio Code.

+But don't stop now :)

+We have lots of additional [documentation](https://code.visualstudio.com/docs) and [introductory videos](https://code.visualstudio.com/docs/introvideos/overview) for the product that will help you learn how to use the [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal), [debug your code](https://code.visualstudio.com/docs/editor/debugging), work with [version control](https://code.visualstudio.com/docs/editor/versioncontrol) and of course add one of the thousands of available [extensions](https://code.visualstudio.com/docs/editor/extension-marketplace).

+Happy Coding!